DataDog/nginx-datadog/doc/API.md

 Sampling delegation is `off` by default.
 The directive's argument can be a variable expression that evaluates to either of `on` or `off`.
-If the directive's argument is omitted, then it is as if it were `on`
+If the directive's argument is omitted, then it is as if it were `on`.

 ### `datadog_tracing`
 - **syntax** `datadog_tracing on|off`